-The business model of Ashtead can be viewed as supportive of resource efficiency, as the environmental benefits of renting equipment, rather than ownership, accrue when many customers rent one piece of equipment only when needed.
+The business model of Ashtead can be viewed as intrinsically sustainable, as the environmental benefits of renting equipment, rather than ownership, accrue when many customers rent one piece of equipment only when needed.
 The company's scale and reach enable a high utilisation rate for each piece of equipment, thus reducing the overall number of assets needed to be manufactured and thereby saving resources.
-In addition, Ashtead has committed to being net zero within its operations by 2050.
+In addition, Ashtead has committed to being net zero (eliminating or offsetting all operational greenhouse gas emissions) within its operations by 2050.